palmaaaa/OOP/README.md

 All the requirements for the projects are listed in the pdf file.
 It was translated using google from italian to english for readability purposes.

 # 📈 Score
-The project was rated 30 cum laude/30.
+After an oral exam the project was rated 30 cum laude.